14 Tips on Using Internal Documentation To Scale (With Examples)

 How Rain Used Internal Documentation to Manage Complex Projects

 “The process makes the product.
 If you’re ok with a sloppy product, you can have sloppy process.
-If you want a tight, well-defined product, you need tight, well-defined processes.”
+If you want a tight, well-defined product, you need tight, well-defined processes,” said Jason Herndon, VP of products at Rain, a conversational UI agency.

 5. How Wistia Used Internal Documentation to Scale their Culture